Bandit Social Learning with Exploration Episodes: Introduction

 \subsection{Related Work}

 Multi-armed bandits is a vast subject, background can be found in \citep{slivkins-MABbook,LS19bandit-book}.
 Most relevant to this paper are bandit problems with fixed but unknown reward distributions (a.k.a. \emph{stochastic bandits}), studied since \citet{Lai-Robbins-85,bandits-ucb1}.
 We consider a basic version without any ``reward structure" that relates arms to one another.
 A large literature on stochastic bandits under various reward structures is outside our scope.
-Stochastic bandits with a Bayesian prior (a.k.a. \emph{Bayesian bandits}) is also a fairly standard model, often/usually studied in conjunction with a specific approach called \emph{posterior sampling} \citep[surveyed in][]{TS-survey-FTML18}.
+Stochastic bandits with a Bayesian prior (a.k.a. \emph{Bayesian bandits}) is also a fairly standard model, often/usually studied in conjunction with a specific approach called \emph{posterior sampling}, a.k.a. \emph{Thompson Sampling} \citep{TS-survey-FTML18}.

 The social learning dynamics described above can be interpreted as a ``greedy" bandit algorithm (\Greedy) which only exploits.
-As such, it has been believed to perform poorly, so that exploration is needed. \footnote{Accordingly, most of literature on multi-armed bandits literature is dedicated to balancing exploration and exploitation.} A classic example to substantiate this belief considers a two-armed bandit problem with 0-1 rewards, and posits that the greedy algorithm is initialized with a single sample of each arm.
+As such, it has been believed to perform poorly, so that exploration is needed. \footnote{Accordingly, most of literature on multi-armed bandits is dedicated to balancing exploration and exploitation.} A classic example to substantiate this belief considers a two-armed bandit problem with 0-1 rewards, and posits that the greedy algorithm is initialized with a single sample of each arm.
 If the best arm initially returns a $0$ while another arm returns a $1$, \Greedy gets permanently stuck on the bad arm.
 Thus, we have a type of a learning failure discussed above.

-Recently, \citet{BSL-myopic23} extended this example in various directions, proving that similar learning failures (i) hold with substantial probability even if the greedy algorithm is initialized with \emph{many} samples; (ii) happen even if the agents exhibit modest amounts of optimism/pessimism and other behavioral biases, (iii) extend to Bayesian bandits. \citet{StructuredGreedy-neurips25} investigated \Greedy for bandit problems with an arbitrary known structure, essentially proving that learning failure is a typical case.
+\citet{BSL-myopic23} extend this example in various directions, proving that similar learning failures (i) hold with substantial probability even if the greedy algorithm is initialized with \emph{many} samples; (ii) happen even if the agents exhibit modest amounts of optimism/pessimism and/or other behavioral biases; and (iii) extend to Bayesian bandits. \citet{StructuredGreedy-neurips25} investigated \Greedy for bandit problems with an arbitrary known structure and characterized whether learning failures happen.
+One take-away message is that positive-probability learning failure is the typical case for $K$-armed bandits.
 Earlier work considered \Greedy for bandit problems with specific one-dimensional reward structures, and derived learning failures for these problems \citep{Zeevi-ManSci12,denBoer-ManSci14,Lai-Robbins-control82,Keskin-OpRe18}.